-The Board has determined that six out of eight of the Directors as at December 31, 2010 were independent for the purpose of NI 58-101.
-The independent Directors for the financial year ended December 31, 2010, were Igor Akhmerov, JoAchim Conrad, John Craven, Thomas G. Harris, and Gregory Smith.
+The Board has determined that five out of eight of the Directors as at 31 December 2012 were independent for the purpose of NI 58-101.
+The independent Directors for the financial year ended 31 December 2012 were John Craven, Daryl Gilbert, JoAchim Conrad, Igor Akhmerov and David Harris.

-The Board determined that three out of eight of the Directors as at December 31, 2010 were not considered independent for the purpose of NI 58-101.
-The non-independent Directors for the financial year ended December 31, 2010, were Robert C. Macaulay, by virtue of being an executive officer of the Corporation, Daryl Gilbert, by virtue of accepting consultation fees from the Corporation, and Dr. György Szabó, by virtue of accepting consultation fees from TXM, a wholly-owned subsidiary of the Corporation.
+The Board determined that three out of eight of the Directors as at 31 December 2012 were not considered independent for the purpose of NI 58-101.
+The non-independent Directors for the financial year ended 31 December 2012, were Philip O'Quigley, by virtue of being an executive officer of the Corporation, Dr. György Szabó, by virtue of accepting consultation fees from TXM, a wholly-owned subsidiary of the Corporation and Gregory Smith, by virtue of providing limited advisory services.